kbrown42/pyhttp/docs/api.rst

 Servers
 ========
 There are two different server implementations for this project.
-A :class:`BaseServer` which handles the TCP socket creation and accepts connections.  :class:`ThreadedServer` overrides methods in :class:`BaseServer` to allow for handling client requests in a separate thread.
+A :class:`BaseServer <pyhttp.servers.BaseServer>` which handles the TCP socket creation and accepts connections.  :class:`pyhttp.ThreadedServer` overrides methods in :class:`pyhttp.BaseServer` to allow for handling client requests in a separate thread.

-.. autoclass:: pyhttp.BaseServer
+.. autoclass:: pyhttp.servers.simpleserver.BaseServer

 Multi-Threading Support
 ------------------------